Ackee-Blockchain/wake/docs/testing-framework/events-and-errors.md

 ## Errors

-Solidity user-defined errors are translated into Python dataclasses and inherit from `TransactionRevertedError` which inherits from `Exception`.
+Solidity user-defined errors are translated into Python dataclasses and inherit from `RevertError` which inherits from `Exception`.
-`TransactionRevertedError` also has a `tx` field that contains a transaction object for the transaction that caused the error.
+`RevertError` also has a `tx` field that contains a transaction object for the transaction that caused the error.
 The `tx` field is set to `None` if the reverted request was not a transaction.

 `pytypes` for unused errors are not generated.